kubestash/docs/docs/guides/backends/local/index.md

 | `local.subPath`      | `Optional` | Sub-path inside the referenced volume where the backed up data will be stored instead of its root. |
 | `local.VolumeSource` | `Required` | Any Kubernetes volume.
 Can be specified inlined.
 Example: `hostPath`.                              |

-> Note that by default, KubeStash run an initializer job for the local backend, which doesn’t have file write permission.
-So, in order to achieve that you must give file system group permission, achieved by specifying `spec.runtimeSettings.pod.securityContext.fsGroup` in the `BackupStorage` configuration.
+> By default, KubeStash runs an initializer job with the user `65534` for the local backend.
+However, this user might lack write permissions to the backend.
+To address this, you can specify a different `fsGroup` or `runAsUser` in the `.spec.runtimeSettings.pod.securityContext` section of the BackupStorage.

 Here, we are going to show some sample `BackupStorage` objects that uses different Kubernetes volume as a backend.